rodrinrj/best-design-system/README.md

 1. Clone this repository
 2. Run `nvm use` (if needed)
 3. Run `pnpm install`
-4. Create your component inside `lib/`, with appropriate testing and Storybook documentation
+4. Create your component inside `lib/` with a native version if necessary, i.e., your component needs a native-specific primitive
+5. Add appropirate testing and documentation to your component
-5. When done, update the version with `pnpm changeset`
+6. When done, update the version with `pnpm changeset`
-6. Commit your changes with an appropriate message and create a PR to be reviewed
+7. Commit your changes with an appropriate message and create a PR to be reviewed

 ### Publish